-In this world of pointless concerns for things such as successfulness and its opposite, the instinct of self-preservation, the thought of opposing a system that facilitates the acquisition of status is deeply troubling.
+In this world of pointless concerns for successfulness and the lack of it, the thought of opposing a system that facilitates the acquisition of status is deeply troubling.
 It is easier to repress any thoughts that hinder our social success—as we chase away a nasty fly—than to exercise our function as interrogative beings.
-As a result, we never ask ourselves whether the hum of the fly makes any sense at all.
-But the instinct of self-preservation should teach us that struggling for success and maintaining it are counterproductive to our wellbeing and safety.
+And so we never ask ourselves whether the hum of the fly makes any sense at all.
+The instinct of self-preservation should teach us that struggling for success and trying to maintain it are counterproductive to our wellbeing and safety.
 As that visionary man, Isaac Asimov, had it, “status won’t sit still under you; you have to continually fight to keep from sinking” (Prelude to Foundation).
-If that is the case, why does the instinct of self-preservation fade away before the self-destructive pursuit of successfulness at all costs?
+If that is the case, then why does our instinct of self-preservation fade away before the self-destructive pursuit of successfulness at all costs?

-Heroically, Chrysostom resisted the temptations coming with his status.
+Heroically, Chrysostom resisted the temptations inherent to his hierarchical status.
 He swam against the tide.
-He was well aware that the term which designated his ecclesial function, bishop or rather episkopos (Gr. supervisor, overseer), entailed a prophetic component.
+He was well aware that the term which designated his ecclesial function, bishop or rather episkopos (supervisor, overseer), entailed a prophetic component.
 He knew that he could not supervise the ecclesial life—the wellbeing of God’s people—without spiritual discernment.
-Also, that he could not exercise this charism without personal costs.
-But he was a true Christian.
-He embraced the risks without reservation.
-He transformed his episcopal palace into a shelter for the unsuccessful of the world, for the oppressed, for the poor, for the sick—all those whom the society of the indecent successful marginalised, forgot, and despised.
-He humbled himself, living in simplicity and tacitly opposing the tragic transformation of Church’s shepherds into imperial dignitaries, into successful people endowed with social status, money, and power.
-Unlike so many of the Church’s princes in his time and our own, he refused to be absorbed by the system.
+Also, that he could not exercise this charism at no personal costs.
+But Chrysostom was a true Christian.
+He embraced the risks without any reservations.
+He transformed his episcopal palace into a shelter for the unsuccessful of the world, for the oppressed, for the poor, for the sick—all those whom the society of the indecently successful marginalised, forgot, and despised.
+He humbled himself, living in simplicity and tacitly opposing the tragic transformation of the church’s shepherds into imperial dignitaries, into successful people endowed with social status, money, and power.
+Unlike so many of the church’s princes in his time and our own, he refused to be part of the system.
 He refused the vain company of civil authorities, of the rich, and of the powerful.
-He endeavoured, in word and deed, to remind the Church and the world about the things that truly matter, that is, compassion, goodness, and righteousness in Christ.
-He paid the personal price.
+He endeavoured, in word and deed, to remind the church and the world about the things that truly matter, that is, compassion, goodness, and righteousness in Christ.
+And he paid the personal price.
 He was exiled and died in exile.
 In the eyes of the successful, he failed.
 But not in the Lord’s eyes.
 Nor in God’s people’s memory.
 We might not remember him for many things, but we remember him for having been a true Christian, a human being.

 Image: Saints Basil the Great and John Chrysostom.
 Capella Palatina, Palermo, Italy, twelfth century.
 Image source

 27 January 2019 © AIOCS.
-See also John Chrysostom: Past, Present, Future.
+See also the edited collection John Chrysostom: Past, Present, Future.